rappasoft/laravel-livewire-tables/docs/filters/filters-date.md

 }
 ```

-Date filters have options to set min and max:
+Date filters have configs to set min and max, and to set the format for the Filter Pills

 ```php
 public function filters(): array